andrewheiss/ath-pelican/content/pages/uses.md

 - My secret for avoiding the siren call of the internet is [Freedom](https://freedom.to/).
 I have two blocklists: (1) *antisocial*, which blocks Facebook and Twitter, and (2) *nuclear*, which blocks everything.
 I have the antisocial blocklist enabled on my laptop and phone from 8:00 AM–6:00 PM and 8:30 PM–11:30 PM.
 Since I accidentally discovered that it's relatively easy to circumvent the blocking on the Mac, I also use [Focus](https://heyfocus.com/) with the same schedule.
 - I use [Vitamin-R](http://www.publicspace.net/Vitamin-R/) as a souped-up Pomodoro timer.
 - I was an early convert to [Todo.txt](http://todotxt.com/) and used it for years until my tasks and projects got too unwieldy.
-I switched to [Taskpaper](https://www.taskpaper.com/) for a while before recently settling on [2Do](http://www.2doapp.com/) (due to [incredibly](https://www.macstories.net/stories/why-2do-is-my-new-favorite-ios-task-manager/) [positive](https://brooksreview.net/2016/01/2do/) reviews), and I'm in love.
+I switched to [Taskpaper](https://www.taskpaper.com/) for a while, used [2Do](http://www.2doapp.com/) for a couple years, and now I'm a convert to [OmniFocus](https://www.omnigroup.com/omnifocus).
 - [Fantastical 2](https://flexibits.com/fantastical)’s natural language input is a glorious thing.
 - I keep a log of what I work on (and occasionally do more traditional diary-like entries) with [Day One](http://dayoneapp.com/) on both iOS and macOS.
 - I use [TextExpander](https://smilesoftware.com/textexpander) to replace and expand a ton of snippets, and I use [Keyboard Maestro](https://www.keyboardmaestro.com/main/) to run dozens of little scripts that help control my computer with the keyboard.